-If you are a current doctoral student hoping to do research in Asia, check out these opportunities!
-There are long-term, short-term, and summer fellowships for research in a variety of disciplines and language study.
-If one of these catches your eye, be sure to bookmark it to your ProFellow account!
+If you are a current doctoral student hoping to do research in Asia, check out this list of research fellowships in Asia for early doctoral students.
+There are long-term, short-term, and summer fellowships for research in a variety of disciplines and language studies.

 The American Center for Mongolian Studies is inviting applications to conduct field research in humanities, sciences, and social sciences for at least 6 weeks in Mongolia.
 Fellows must be US citizens with at least a bachelor’s degree and currently enrolled or employed at a university or college.
 The projects will be conducted between May and October with a up to $4,000 award given with additional funding for travel.
 The goal of the fellowship is to assist as many researchers as possible to participate in a field research experience in Mongolia.

 AIIS Junior Research Fellowships are available to doctoral candidates at U.S. universities in all fields of study.
 These grants are specifically designed to enable doctoral candidates to pursue their dissertation research in India.
 Junior Research Fellows establish formal affiliation with Indian universities and Indian research supervisors.
 Awards are available for up to 11 months.
 Non-U.S. citizens may apply as long as they are either graduate students or full-time faculty at colleges and universities in the United States.

 The AIIS Language Program offers nine-month academic year, summer, and semester courses at elementary to advanced levels in many languages, including several that are rarely taught outside of India.
 The eligibility requirements vary depending on the particular program.
 Academic-year program students may compete for full fellowships funded through the U.S. Department of Education; summer program applicants should seek funding from their home institutions or through the Critical Language Scholarships program (for Hindi, Punjabi, and Urdu), but may also be considered for a limited number of partial scholarships from AIIS.